-Most questions about financial aid and co-op can be found on this Professional Co-op FAQ (pdf).
+Most questions about financial aid and co-op can be found on the Professional Co-op FAQ page.

 Donors of private scholarships determine eligibility requirements for recipients of the awards.
 Students receiving a private non-UMass Lowell scholarship should check with the donor to confirm if they may continue to receive the award while on co-op.